Skip to main content

 Accessibility refers to the extent to which a product, device, service or environment can be used by anyone, however they access it.

-Some employees may prefer to visit a doctor in person, whilst others favour virtual appointments.
+Each one of us has diverse access preferences, and considering employee benefit programs through a lens of accessibility enhances engagement with health and wellbeing benefits and programs.
+Some employees may prefer to visit a doctor in person, whilst others favor virtual appointments.
 When it comes to benefit communications, some like to read the information whilst others would prefer to listen or watch a video.

-WTW’s 2022 Global Benefit Attitudes Survey found that in the UK 59% of neurodivergent survey respondents reported having deferred healthcare, versus 29% of neurotypical respondents.
+WTW's 2024 Global Benefit Attitudes Survey (GBAS) found that in the UK six in ten neurodivergent survey respondents reported having deferred healthcare, versus four in ten neurotypical respondents.
 Deferred care includes those who delayed or cancelled care on their own, failed to fill a prescription or had an appointment cancelled or delayed by a provider.

 Informing your approach

-Multiple other stakeholders in the business including senior leadership must be responsible for developing an impactful inclusion strategy.
+Multiple other stakeholders in the business, including senior leadership, must be responsible for developing an inclusive health and wellbeing program.

-To ensure benefits are accessible, businesses can request information from their vendors on how employees with specific needs can use their services.
+To ensure employee benefits are accessible, employers should request information from their vendors on how employees with specific needs can use their services.
 Access questions could include:

 • Are member guides and other communications made available in braille, audio and large print?

-• Have you trained your call responders on how to talk to deaf and speech-impaired callers through Relay UK?
+• Are call responders trained on how to talk to deaf and speech-impaired callers through Relay UK?

-• Do your facilities have good access for wheelchair users?
+• Do the treatment facilities being used have good access for wheelchair users or those who are vision-impaired?

 Importantly, benefits accessibility information should be clearly displayed to the full workforce alongside other benefits information, to give peace of mind that the company benefits can be used conveniently at a time of need, without there being a burden on individual employees to research accessibility features themselves.